alire-project/deepend/README.txt

 8.0 WHY DEEPEND?
 ===============
-  1) A pool has to be pretty deep if it is to have subs floating in it.
+  1) Its the end of the pool you'd expect to go to, if the pool is to have subs floating in it.
   2) Hopefully it can be used to write deependable software.
   3) Hopefully it doesn't mean this is something the author has gone off of.